solarsailer/matthieuoger.com/content/posts/2013-08-26-ios7-user-tracking.md

 date: "2013-08-26"

 title: iOS 7 user tracking

+excerptQuote:
+  name: "Dave Verwer"
+  quote: "If your solution to having uniqueIdentifier deprecated was to use the MAC address of the device in some way then you're going to have a bad time in iOS 7."
 ---

 [iOS Dev Weekly, issue 108](http://iosdevweekly.com/issues/108/):

-> If your solution to having uniqueIdentifier deprecated was to use the MAC address of the device in some way then you're going to have a bad time in iOS 7.
+> If your solution to having uniqueIdentifier deprecated was to use the MAC address of the device in some way then you're going to have a bad time in iOS 7. […]

-> […]
+>
 > The message here is very clear, Apple are not afraid to remove any API that makes tracking users across apps by different vendors possible.

 [Apple](https://developer.apple.com/news/index.php?id=8222013a):